5.2.4 Image Processing Acceleration

 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_cv/config/ .

-# Launch the test program pkg
+# Launch the test program package

 ros2 launch hobot_cv hobot_cv_neon_blur.launch.py